Pastoral Care is something we pride ourselves on at St. Joseph’s.

 This established location in the school is designed to support students who are experiencing difficulties in mainstream class or who have had their school career interrupted for whatever reason.

-- Disruptive students who need support and advice on how to cope in mainstream school
+- Students who need support and advice on how to cope in mainstream school

 - Students experiencing emotional difficulties

 - Students who have had a long-term absence from school or who are a school non-attender